osu-mist/osu-events-api/readme.md

 ### GET /events
 Get all events in JSON format.

+## Updating the Cache
+This API maintains a local cache of custom data from the vendor calendar system.
+This cache should be updated on a regular basis to ensure the data validation specific to the /events resources is accurate.
+Doing a PUT request to these endpoints will update their respective cache.

+* Custom Fields /cache/update/customfields
+* Departments /cache/update/departments
+* Filters /cache/update/filters
+* Groups /cache/update/groups
+* Places /cache/update/places

 ## Generate Keys

 HTTPS is required for Web APIs in development and production.
 Use `keytool(1)` to generate public and private keys.